microsoft/CromwellOnAzure/docs/change-existing-WDL-for-Azure.md

 # How to modify an existing WDL file to run on Cromwell on Azure

-For any pipeline, you can create a [WDL](https://software.broadinstitute.org/wdl/) file that calls your tools in docker containers.
-Please note that Cromwell on Azure only supports tasks with docker containers defined for security reasons.<br/>
+For any pipeline, you can create a [WDL](https://software.broadinstitute.org/wdl/) file that calls your tools in Docker containers.
+Please note that Cromwell on Azure only supports tasks with Docker containers defined for security reasons.<br/>

 In order to run a WDL file, you must modify/create a workflow with the following runtime attributes for the tasks that are compliant with the [TES or Task Execution Schemas](https://cromwell.readthedocs.io/en/develop/backends/TES/):